Your voice counts.

 Our duty is to ensure transparency and integrity in counting your vote.
 Kitsap County Elections, a division of the Kitsap County Auditor, is here to assist you with voter registration and to support you, the eligible voter, during elections.
 This page provides content to help you make your voice heard.

-Voter Registration: Use this page register to vote or easily review your registration information, see your voter history, change your name and address, cancel your registration or find information about restoring voting rights.
+Voter Registration: Use this page to register to vote or easily review your registration information, see your voter history, change your name and address, cancel your registration or find information about restoring voting rights.

 Military, Overseas and Early Voting: We make it easy so your voice is heard and your vote is counted, whether you are halfway around the world or stationed here.